A silent, invisible, threatening pestilence,

 Will our bodies betray or protect us when it arrives?

-We cannot leave it to the game of chance or blissful ignorance.
+We cannot leave it to chance or blissful ignorance.

-We cleanse; we cover; we distance; we resist.
+We cover; we distance; we resist, but never surrender.

-With places to go, things to see and do, love to make,
+With places to go, things to do and see, love to make,

 We awaken from our slumber to redeem our days, to catch our fall,